 Sionis Sepher’s eyes looked almost watery as he leaned back in his chair.
 He looked burdened by the weight of the memories he had just allowed himself to recall.
-His simple chair creaked as he shifted position, and the noise broke the trance the Loremaster had been locked in this entire time.
+His simple chair creaked as he shifted position, and the noise broke the trance Vestria had been locked in this entire time.

 “Hmm?”
 Sionis asked, slowly pulling himself together.
 “What was that?”